Leonardo-Boss/suckless-site/dwm.suckless.org/patches/moveresize/index.md

 		while(XCheckMaskEvent(dpy, EnterWindowMask, &ev));
 	}

+2. Add a moveresize() function definition in dwm.c below the line: static void movemouse(const Arg *arg);

+	static void moveresize(const Arg *arg);

-2. Insert the bindings into the keys list.
+3. Insert the bindings into the keys list.
 Here is an example which uses the arrow keys to move (mod+arrow) or resize (mod+shift+arrow) the selected
    client: